Austin John Marshall

-Austin John Marshall (30 March 1937 – 3 November 2013) was an English record producer, songwriter, poet and graphic artist, most notable for his work in developing folk music in Britain in the 1960s and 1970s.
+Austin John Marshall (30 March 1937 – 3 November 2013) was an English record producer, songwriter, poet and graphic designer, most notable for his work in developing folk music in Britain in the 1960s and 1970s.
 Writer Karl Dallas described him as "one of the great unsung pioneers of contemporary British folk song".
+From 1961 to 1970 he was married to English folk singer Shirley Collins.